Independent and technology-agnostic, whole systems modelling helping design and deliver the future energy system

 Britain's leading techno-economic whole system model

-The internationally peer-reviewed Energy System Modelling Environment (ESME) is the UK’s leading techno-economic whole system model – providing in-depth evidence for industry, academia, the Climate Change Committee (CCC) and the UK Government.
+The internationally peer-reviewed Energy System Modelling Environment (ESME) is the UK’s leading techno-economic whole system model – providing in-depth evidence for industry, academia, the Climate Change Committee and the UK Government.

 ESME is independent of sector interests and identifies cost-optimised decarbonisation pathways across the whole system.